citizensandtech/CivilServant-Analysis/papers/r_science_2016/README.md

-# Data and Code Available In This Folder
+# Estimating The Effect of Public Postings of Norms in Subreddits: Data and Code
 This folder includes data and code associated with the experiment pre-registered on the Open Science Framework on August 25, 2016: [Estimating the Effect of Public Postings of Norms in Subreddits: Pre-Analysis Plan](https://osf.io/jhkcf/).
 The files in this folder include:

 * `science_analysis_final_paper-08.2018.R`: the full R code from the paper